 Legal/Administration

+Diversity and Inclusion

 These topics are covered in a series of short form and long form questions that are designed to help shape the direction of an LP’s diligence process.
 The ILPA DDQ also provides a list of requested documents and data points that would ideally be provided in any GP’s diligence package.